Summary

 With arrays

-As seen above, you can use an array constant as the second argument in CHOOSECOLS to indicate columns.
-You can also use an array created with a formula.
-For example, the formula below uses CHOOSECOLS and the SEQUENCE function to reverse the order of columns in an array:
+As seen above, you can use an array constant as the second argument in CHOOSECOLS to specify columns.
+You can also use an array generated with a formula.
+For example, in the worksheet below, we use the SEQUENCE function inside CHOOSECOLS to reverse the column order of the range B3:D9 with a formula like this in cell F3:

 CHOOSECOLS function - reverse column order